by Theresa B. – Get free updates of new post here.

 If there are a lack of systems in your business, your schedule is likely hectic and chaotic.
 To correct this course, we need to carve out some time for you to focus on getting a few systems in place.

 Are you ready to get serious about your lack of systems?
-Then take my FREE Systems Primer e-course.
+Then take my FREE Business Systemization e-course.

 ACTION ITEM: Create a list.
 Write down and capture everything that you do in your business.
 Once you have your list, review and ask yourself which one can you document and systematize immediately.